Canarie-Sensor-RPI/geocens-js-api/README.markdown

 #### limit

 The number of records retrieved can be limited to this integer value.
+The Data Service starts counting at the newest time/value pair, so setting a limit of "1" would return the *latest* value in a time range, not the *earliest*.

 ##### Result